-1. Applied scientific methodology, in all its explicit steps, to either:

-- solve a complex problem posed in the classroom, or - complete a significant laboratory analysis, or - carry out an extensive study at one of LMC's field stations. - 2.
+- 1. Applied scientific methodology, in all its explicit steps, to either: - solve a complex problem posed in the classroom, or - complete a significant laboratory analysis, or - 2.
 Solved problems concerning the atomic and molecular structure of matter, using the periodic table plus quantum mechanics as the organizing and predictive models for this analysis. - 3.
 Solved stoichiometric problems, including those complicated by the presence of limiting reagents. - 4.
 Correctly predicted the products of standard inorganic, organic, biochemical, or nuclear reactions. - 5.
 Applied the principles of thermodynamics and kinetics to solve problems: - involving energy and entropy changes characteristic of chemical and physical reactions - concerning rates and mechanisms of chemical reactions - involving the principles of equilibrium

-- Demonstrated an understanding of electromagnetic radiation (i.e., light energy) and its interactions with matter, by carrying out spectroscopic analyses of atoms and compounds. - 7.
-Conducted laboratory or field analyses using modern, professional technologies, selected from colorimetric, titrimetric, gravimetric, electrochemical, spectrometric, and chromatrographic equipment and instruments. - 8.
-Engaged in at least one hands-on research or restoration activity at a field site of LMC or a community partner, in order to utilize the distinct opportunity provided by having the California Delta in our backyard, and to appreciate the effort needed to act as good stewards of our local watersheds.
+- Demonstrated an understanding of electromagnetic radiation (i.e., light energy) and its interactions with matter, by carrying out spectroscopic analyses of atoms and compounds. - Conducted laboratory or field analyses using modern, professional technologies, selected from colorimetric, titrimetric, gravimetric, electrochemical, spectrometric, and chromatrographic equipment and instruments.